AI-sandbox/genTopo/README.md

 ### distance_matrix.ipynb

 Has some experiments realting to distance matrix and inclusion rips.
-Adapted froa original by Brad Nelson.
+Adapted from original by Brad Nelson.

 ### visualize_cocylces.ipynb